-4.1.5 Telecommunication and Entertainment Services
+4.1.5 Telecommunication & Entertainment Services

-- LWP has provided underground telecommunications cable conduit to your home.
-Refer to your contract for specifications required by your builder. - If required, TV antennas must be located within the roof space or concealed from public view.
-Satellite dishes must be approved first in writing from LWP.
+LWP has provided underground telecommunications cable to your lot.
+Refer to your contract for specifications required by your builder.

+If required, TV antennas must be located within the roof space or concealed from public view.